gethomepage/homepage/docs/widgets/services/pihole.md

 Note: by default the "blocked" and "blocked_percent" fields are merged e.g. "1,234 (15%)" but explicitly including the "blocked_percent" field will change them to display separately.

+Pi-Hole v6 Note: Turn on 2FA and generate an App Password.
+This will be the `key` value.
+Port is required: 443 for HTTPS or 80 for HTTP.

 ```yaml
 widget:
   type: pihole